 Overview

-If the Viki displays the error message “Thermal Runaway,” this indicates the set point and actual temperature are more than 10° different for more than 60 seconds.
+If the Viki displays the error message “Thermal Runaway,” this indicates the set point and actual temperature are more than 10°C different for more than 60 seconds.

 Tools Needed: